U.S. Silica Holdings Inc. (SLCA) Reveals an Earnings Mystery

 Sponsored

+The average price from analysts is $19.40, which is $5.77 above the current price.
 SLCA currently public float of 73.59M and currently shorts hold a 7.31% ratio of that float.
-Today, the average trading volume of SLCA was 1.16M shares.
+Today, the average trading volume of SLCA was 1.14M shares.

 SLCA’s Market Performance